tedwards2412/exclusion-limits/README.md

 - Plan is to kleep the language as simple as possible whilst maintaining accuracy - tend towards over explaining
 - Nice to provide many useful links and also code for examples
-- Approximately 3 A4 pages is probably a good aim (Long Read)
+- Approximately 3 A4 pages is probably a good aim (Long Read - 1500 words)

-## Outline
+## Outline — article 1

 #### Introduction to Upper Limit